godlikeonline/PatchBuilder.NET/README.md

 If it is a large solution your fixed deployables may need to be deployed to multiple locations on the target environment (be it production, UAT or otherwise).

-This tool does all the laborious work for you.
+This tool does all the laborious work for you by working out where your patch files will need to be copied to.

+It creates a batch file and support text files to achieve this.

 ## HOW TO USE CONSOLE APPLICATION ##
 This tool must be run on an environment that matches the target environment.